Home

 Meteorologists need to separate the pressure changes caused by rhythmic tides, especially on a twelve-hour time cycle, from those caused by movement of and changes within weather anomalies.

-They use a simpler physics formula, subtracting a time-dependent amount from the actual readings.
+They use a simpler formula, subtracting a time-dependent amount from the actual readings.
 Interesting ideas for physics science fair projects would include one that illustrates this principle.

+Want to know more?
 Subscribe to the Weather Ezine - science explained.